The Bicategory of Lie Groupoids within Diffeological Groupoids: Further Applications Examples

 It also follows from the definition of bi-equivariant diffeomorphisms that these are exactly the bundle isomorphisms between the right principal $\calG$-bundles.
 The result follows. \end{proof}

 If we specialise to the case of a diffeological group $\calG=(G\toto\RR^0)$, then these right principal $\calG$-bundles are exactly the right principal $G$-bundles (see \cite[Definition 5.1]{KWW}).
 If we specialise further to an abelian diffeological group $G$, then a result of \cite{KWW} is that principal $G$-bundles over $X$ are classified by the first \v{C}ech cohomology group $\check{H}^1(X;G)$.
 In fact, if $\calF$ is a generating family of the diffeology of $X$, then \cite[Lemma 5.11, Remark 5.12, Corollary 5.16]{KWW} imply that the category of right principal bibundles from $\calN(\calF)$ to $\calG$ is equivalent to the category $\check{\calH}^1(\calF,G)$ whose objects are \v{C}ech $1$-cocycles in $\check{C}^1(\calF,G)$, and arrows from $1$-cocycle $f_1$ to $1$-cocycle $f_2$ are the $0$-cochains $\alpha$ in $\check{C}^0(\calF,G)$, such that $\del\alpha=f_2-f_1$.
-It now follows from \cref{x:neb gpds2} that:
+It now follows from \cref{c:nebulaic gpd} that:

-\begin{theorem}\labell{t:cech} The category of generalised morphisms between $X$ and the abelian group $G$ (viewed as groupoids) is equivalent to category $\check{\calH}^1(X,G)$ whose objects are $1$-cocycles in $\check{C}^1(X,G)$ and arrows are $0$-cochains as described above. \end{theorem}
+\begin{theorem}\labell{t:cech} The groupoid of anafunctors between $X$ and the abelian group $G$ (viewed as groupoids) is equivalent to $\check{\calH}^1(X,G)$ whose objects are $1$-cocycles in $\check{C}^1(X,G)$ and arrows are $0$-cochains as described above. \end{theorem}

-It would be interesting to see generalisations of this: if we replace the trivial groupoid of $X$ with a diffeological groupoid $\calH$, do we get a classification of equivariant bundles?
-If we generalise $G$ to a non-abelian group, does the \v{C}ech result still go through?
-What if we go further and let $\calG$ be a general diffeological groupoid?
-There is much to explore in this direction.
+It now makes sense to explore the groupoid of anafunctors with $2$-cells between two fixed diffeological groupoids $\calG$ and $\calH$ as a generalisation of the \v{C}ech cohomology to $\calG$-equivariant $\calH$-bundles.
+But this is outside the scope of this work.